Best walks for autumn in the UK

 Despite its dramatic stature above the surrounding plains, the walk to the summit through the park’s coniferous woodland isn’t overly steep.
 In autumn, the hillsides are thick with heather and bilberries ripe for foraging.
 There are a number of circular trails, with most being around two miles long.
 These allow you to take in the woodlands, grassland and moorlands, as well as the tarn.
 Don’t miss the sculpture trail that’s ideal for little ones too.

 Battersea Park, London

 London’s parks are a celebration of colour in the autumn, and Battersea Park is no exception.
 Wander down avenues of trees in all the hues of the sunset, or explore the park’s array of gardens – from sub-tropical to winter.
 Close to the Thames and a stone’s throw from Battersea Power Station, this park is an autumnal haven in the hub of busy south London.

-With easy bus links and Battersea Park Station just a five minute stroll away, it’s easy to access from central London.
+With easy bus links and the newly-opened tube station at Battersea Power Station just a short stroll away, it’s easy to access from central London.